OpenWebStack/structure/README.md

 #Structure
 The goal of this project is to demonstrate the ideal setup and best practices when working with AngularJS, RequireJS, jQuery, Stylus, Grunt, and Mocha.
 Feel free to submit ideas and improvements via pull requests.

 These tools are extremely powerful and complementary when used correctly together.
-More explanation to come.

 ##Getting Started
 We use NodeJS-based tools like [Grunt](http://gruntjs.com/) and [Testacular](http://vojtajina.github.com/testacular/) for managing the project.
 This doesn't mean you have to use Node as your backend.
 Node + Express is a great way to go, but feel free to use Java or whatever you prefer.
 Let's get setup:

 1. Make sure you have [NodeJS](http://nodejs.org/) installed
 2. Make sure you have [git](http://git-scm.com/book/en/Getting-Started-Installing-Git) installed
-3. $ git clone https://github.com/OpenWebStack/structure.git && cd structure
+3. `$ git clone https://github.com/OpenWebStack/structure.git && cd structure`
-4. $ npm install -g grunt-cli testacular@canary stylus
+4. `$ npm install -g grunt-cli testacular@canary stylus`
-5. $ npm install
+5. `$ npm install`
-6. (optional) install [PhantomJS](http://phantomjs.org/) for running tests during the build
+6. (optional) `install [PhantomJS](http://phantomjs.org/)` for running tests during the build

 Here we are cloning the "Structure" git repository, installing a few global (-g) Node tools, then installing the local project Node tools.
 That's it!